calipho-sib/nextprot-cli/README.md

 var nx = new NextProtClient(applicationName, clientInformation);
 ```

-Once you have initialized the object you can either request the API directly:
+Once you have initialized the object you can either request the API directly in the following manner:
 ```javascript
 //Refer to http://snorql.nextprot.org for more example queries nx.getProteinBlock('NX_P01308', 'isoform', function (data) {